NBull92/WebScrapping/README.md

 When the user clicks the button, the associated article will be loaded in their default web browser.
 In the futrue I would look into creating a new view within the app to showcase the news article itself.

 ![alt text](https://github.com/NBull92/WebScrapping/blob/master/WorcesterCity%20News%20App.jpg)

+Y9ou can view the mobile app running on Youtube: https://youtu.be/yYll49CSL8w